colinligertwood/notebook/espresso.md

 # Espresso

-So I got a little carried away with this.
-I've only been pulling espresso for several months at the time of writing, so take all this with a grain of salt.
-That said, I like the coffee I'm pulling now, and it wasn't until I learned the things I'm writing about here.
+I'm trying to keep this document up to date with the things that have helped me pull better home espresso.
 The following only works if you have fresh beans, a burr grinder, and are you're using a single-walled (non-pressurized) basket.

 ## Dose

 * Don't over-dose your basket.
 If the puck gets stuck to the filter-head when you remove the porta-filter, you've over-dosed.
-The top of a fully compressed puck should be about a quarter inch deep in the basket.
+The top of a fully compressed puck should be about a quarter inch below the top of the basket.
 * Weigh your whole beans for every pull.
 I pull an 18 gram double, so I grind 18 grams of beans.
 My double basket wont fit much more than that.

 ## Grind